 Hemp is a hyperaccumulator, which refers to a herb that can absorb substances from its soil.
 This means the quality of the soil used to grow hemp, plays a part in determining how good or how bad the product made with it is.
 The same goes for the climate in the place where this herb is grown.

-Not all places have the conditions conducive to the creation of the hemp that is ideal for making excellent CBD goods.
-Two of the places of origin of the high-grade hemp derivatives is Colorado and Kentucky.
+Not all places have the conditions conducive to the creation of hemp that is ideal for making excellent CBD goods.
+Two of the places of origin of the high-grade hemp derivatives are Colorado and Kentucky.
 Generally, the plant grown in the United States of America makes for quality products.